AlexandreGarito/AlexandreGarito/README.md

     ✔ Cloud Run (runs Docker containers)
     ✔ Cloud Composer (Managed Airflow)
     ✔ Secret Manager (secure access to secrets hosted in GCP)

+This project has been stopped in July 2023.

 <br>
 <br>